Where can I see work by Al Held?

 How can I value or sell a work by Al Held that I own?

-The Al Held Foundation makes discretionary grants to non-profit arts organizations.
+The Al Held Foundation makes discretionary grants to non-profit arts organizations, but not to individuals.
 The Foundation does not consider unsolicited grant requests.